-(d) Disclosure/University Review.
+(c) Disclosure/University Review.

-(1) Upon the creation of a Work and prior to any publication, the employee shall disclose to the president or president's representative any Work made in the course of University-supported efforts, together with an outline of the project and the conditions under which it was done.
-Consistent with the provisions of Section 18.3.(c) above, employees need not disclose any Work regarding books, articles, and similar Works the intended purpose of which is to disseminate the results of academic research or scholarly Work.
+(1) Upon the creation of a Work and prior to any publication, the employee shall disclose to the University's representative any Work that was not made in the course of Independent Creative Effort, together with an outline of the project and the conditions under which it was done.

-(2) The president or president's representative shall assess the relative equities of the employee and the University in the Work.
+(2) The University's representative shall assess the relative equities of the employee and the University in the Work.

-(3) Within one-hundred twenty (120) days after such disclosure, the president or president's representative will inform the employee whether the University seeks an interest in the Work, and a written agreement shall thereafter be negotiated to reflect the interests of both parties, including provisions relating to the equities of the employee and the allocation of proceeds resulting from such Work.
-Allocation of proceeds/royalties shall be made in accordance with the University's policy on copyrights and patents.
+(3) Within ninety days after such disclosure, the University's representative will inform the employee whether the University seeks an interest in the Work, and a written agreement shall thereafter be negotiated to reflect the interests of both parties, including provisions relating to the equities of the employee and/or the allocation of proceeds resulting from such Work shall be made in accordance with the University's policy on copyrights and patents.
 The agreement will also include provisions relating to the creation, use, and revision of such Works by the University or the employee, as well as provisions relating to the use or revision of such Works by persons other than the University or employee.
-All such agreements shall comport with and satisfy any preexisting commitments to outside sponsoring contractors.
+All such agreements shall comport with and satisfy any preexisting terms or commitments to outside sponsoring contractors or agencies.

-(4) The employee shall assist the University in obtaining releases from persons appearing in, or giving financial or creative support to, the development or use of these Works in which the University asserts an interest, including Instructional Technology Materials as defined in Section 18.2(c).
+(4) The employee shall assist the University in obtaining releases from persons appearing in, or giving financial or creative support to, the development or use of these Works in which the University asserts an interest.
 The employee shall certify that such development or use does not infringe upon any existing copyright or other legal right.

 (5) The employee and the University shall not commit any act that would tend to defeat the University's or employee's interest in the Work, such as making a public disclosure prior to the University obtaining intellectual property protection, and shall take any necessary steps to protect such interests.
+Employees will execute any and all necessary documents to affirm, publicly formalize, and record the transfer of all rights to the University or to University of Central Florida Research Foundation ("UCFRF").